pydesc/PyDesc/doc/cookbook.md

  comparison methods for secondary structure type.
  PyDesc also calculates torsion angles (as dynamic feature).
- Note that calculating them individually for each mer is not efficient, so to get all of them rather then values for single residues of interest use `calculate_residues_angles_vectorized` from `pydesc.chemistry.full_atom` module or even more convenient `pydesc.api.full_atom.calculate_residues_angles` function.
+ Note that calculating them individually for each mer is not efficient, so to get all of them rather than values for single residues of interest use `calculate_residues_angles_vectorized` from `pydesc.chemistry.full_atom` module or even more convenient `pydesc.api.full_atom.calculate_residues_angles` function.
  Another interesting pseudoatom is moving average CA.